p360-workshop/DevDays-2020/Elasticsearch/04-lab.md

     1. Are they the same cities each day?

-link:05-lab.html[Lab 5 - Visualize - Create]
+link:05-lab.html[Lab 5 - Data Ingestion - Spring Boot Application]